 08. Optimize for SEO

 What good is an online presence if no one gets to see it?
 This is exactly why you should invest some time and effort into your SEO capabilities.
-In order for your clients to easily find you and book your services, you need to make sure that your website appears in Google search results.
+In order for your clients to easily find you and book your services (see how to start a service business), you need to make sure that your website appears in Google search results.

 Optimizing your website with SEO features is an ongoing task that requires you to update your content regularly.
 You’ll want to do some keyword research to determine which words and phrases to incorporate throughout your site.
 Take advantage of tools like Wix SEO, Ahrefs and SEMrush to help you determine which relevant keywords people are searching for.
 Then, incorporate them throughout your website content.
 You might also want to engage an SEO services agency or professional to help you.